Auroville - A to Z

 The Auroville Foundation is a statutory body created by an Act of Parliament in 1988, in which all the assets of Auroville are vested in trust for humanity as a whole.
 It comprises three bodies – a Governing Board with Secretary living and working in Auroville, which has responsibility for the development of the township in collaboration with Auroville’s residents; an International Advisory Council; and a Residents Assembly.
 The Foundation offices are located in a separate building close to the Town Hall.
 (See individual entries for each of the Foundation’s three component bodies.)

-There are three bakeries in Auroville – the main one near Douceur settlement, the other in Kottakarai – providing bread, biscuits, pizza, cakes, etc. The third one is named Bread & Chocolate in Kuilapalyam.
-All three also have additional space for cafes.
+There are three large bakeries in Auroville – the main one, Auroville Bakery, near Douceur settlement in Kuilapalayam, the other Ganesh Bakery in Kottakarai – providing bread, biscuits, pizza, cakes, etc. The third one is named B&C in Kuilapalyam.
+All three also have additional spaces for cafes.

 See “Cultural Pavilions”.